What patients and families need to know

-The fellow will have exposure to a wide range of disorders that are encountered in clinical practice and a large volume of experience will involve the management of middle ear disorders and airway problems.
-In addition, the fellow will gain experience in diagnosis and management of children with disorders of the paranasal sinuses, congenital abnormalities and tumors of the head and neck, craniofacial anomalies, voice and speech disorders, hearing impairment, tumors of the head and neck and aerodigestive diseases.
+Fellows gain exposure to a wide range of disorders that are encountered in clinical practice and a large volume of experience will involve the management of middle ear disorders and airway problems.
+In addition, fellows gain experience in diagnosis and management of children with disorders of the paranasal sinuses, congenital abnormalities and tumors of the head and neck, craniofacial anomalies, voice and speech disorders, vascular malformations and aerodigestive diseases.

 Learn more about our research and curriculum requirements, meet the Otolaryngology team and get answers to some of our most frequently asked questions.

 The program participates in the Pediatric Otolaryngology Match program through SF Match.

 Applications are accepted from November 15 - February 15.

 - Duration of fellowship: 1 year with an option of a 2nd year of research

 - University Affiliation: George Washington University School of Medicine & Health Sciences

 - Eligibility: Applicants from all ethnic, social and cultural backgrounds are encouraged to apply.
 Individuals must have completed an ACGME or Royal College of Physicians and Surgeons of Canada accredited Otolaryngology residency and are eligible or certified by the American Board of Otolaryngology.
 District of Columbia license is also required.

 The interview dates are set in the fall through the American Society of Pediatric Otolaryngology Fellowship Committee.